mlabs-haskell/clb/docs/reports/ms6/article.md

-different things associated with a particular script (machine), and `resolved` is a type-level `Bool` that differentiates source (`False`) and "compiled" (`True`) terms only within the realm of off-chain translation process:
+different things associated with a particular script (machine), and `resolved` is a type-level `Bool` that differentiates source (`False`) and "compiled" (`True`) terms only within the realm of the off-chain translation process:

 ```haskell
 type family DSLValue (resolved :: Bool) script value where